 Title IX of the Education Amendments Act of 1972 is a federal law that prohibits discrimination on the basis of sex in education programs or activities that receive federal financial assistance.
 Get the facts on the potential consequences for a Title IX violation and how you can defend your rights.

-Title IX requires educational institutions to investigate and address sexual harassment and sexual assault cases involving their students independently of any simultaneous criminal charge or investigation.
+Title IX requires educational institutions to investigate and address sexual harassment, stalking, and sexual assault cases involving their students independently of any simultaneous criminal charge or investigation.
 Specifically, the law compels colleges and universities to set up their own system of investigating reports of alleged violence, including interviewing the complaining party, accused party, and supposed witnesses, collecting purported evidence, and commencing a disciplinary hearing.